Pornography and addiction--three harmful myths

 Viewing pornography leads to addiction.
 In North America, it is estimated that 70% or more of men and at least 30% of women are currently using porn, and most have done so for many years.
 The vast majority have never developed a habit problem.
 Contrast this with the proportion of credit card users who get trapped in debt.

 Once an addict, always an addict.
 This was accepted as "gospel truth" in the alcoholism field until a few decades ago when scientists started to seriously research it.
 Turns out a whole lot of people recover from alcoholism and become moderate drinkers without any further problems.
-See The Diseasing of America by Stanton Peele.
-Close to 100% of people who have seen me for internet porn and other sex addictions get over it, most of them in under 20 sessions.
+(See The Diseasing of America by Stanton Peele.)
+Close to 100% of people who have seen me for compulsive internet porn use and other sex addictions get over it, most of them in under 20 sessions.
 Also, the popular term "pornography addiction" can be misleading.
 It is not like a nicotine, heroin or sleeping pill addiction in which the body adapts to the substance and becomes dependent on it.
 It is a psychological addiction/ obsession/ habit problem.
 Even the committee writing the latest version of the DSM, the Bible of the mental health establishment, opted not to include it, as they did not view it as a mental disorder.
 (The DSM folks have a pretty broad definition of mental disorders--ladies, we narrowly missed being included for PMS a few years ago thanks to a protest campaign.)
 In my experience, people develop a sex addiction or some other addiction or affliction because they are not getting their emotional needs met through a balanced life and close, caring relationships.

 Using pornography causes people to seek increasingly "extreme" stimulation.
 There is no evidence for this myth.
 Two assumptions seem to underlie it.
-One, that "extreme" sex is more exciting than "ordinary" sex, I guess because the myth-makers find it more sensational and titillating; there is a current in our Christianity-based culture that equates pleasure with sin, such that the more extremely sinful something is, the more intensely pleasurable it must be.
-The other assumption is that being exposed to images of things that do not arouse a person will cause him to be aroused by them.
+One, that "extreme" sex is more exciting than "ordinary" sex, I guess because the myth-makers find it more sensational and titillating; there is a current in our dominant Christianity-based culture that equates pleasure with sin, such that the more extremely sinful something is, the more intensely pleasurable it must be.
+The other assumption is that being exposed to images of things that do not arouse a person will cause him to become aroused by them.
 What turns a person on seems to be established early in life, and it is highly stable.
 The people who push this myth--the religious right--are the same that don't believe in sexual orientation--they call being gay a "lifestyle choice"--sinful, of course.

 Online counselling for sex addictions